wrightrocket/socketstatfun/README.md

 </pre>

 ## Disabling the Function
 If you have sourced the ss function into your environment, it should be visible by running set, and paging through the output.
-You can set at least the first 20 lines of the ss function with:
+You can see if the function is active with:

-* set | grep -A20 ^ss
+* type ss

 To disable the function you can unset the name of the function: